Dobiasd/frugally-deep/FAQ.md

 }
 ```

-Or you can reuse the memory, by sharing it between `Eigen::Matrix` and `fdeep::tensor5`.
+Or you can reuse the memory, by sharing it between `Eigen::Matrix` and `fdeep::tensor`.

 ```cpp
 #include <iostream>